 Knowledge is growth.
 Growth breeds success.

 Our online application period for 2016 scholarships has closed.
-Please check back in February 2017 for 2017 scholarship news.
-Applications for next year will be available online starting April 1, 2017.
+Please check back in February 2017 for a preview of the 2017 program.
+Applications will be available online starting April 1, 2017 at jamesbeard.org/education/scholarships-and-grants.
+The deadline for submission is May 15, 2017.

-Information you'll need to complete the application for the James Beard Foundation Scholarship Program:
+Although each scholarship will have its own requirements, there is some general information you’ll need to complete the application for the James Beard Scholarship Program:

 - Identify the school you plan to attend

-- High school transcript if you are a senior in high school
+- Transcript if you are a senior in high school

-- Cumulative GPA from your most recent school
+- Cumulative grade point average from your most recent school

 - List of your paid work experience